Skip to main content

 TAB OWNERS

-All participants can now open a new tab by default.
+All participants can open a new tab by default.
 Whoever opens the tab in a session, owns that tab.
 All cookies from the web page that you have opened will never leave your browser.
 This makes your sessions even more secure and private.

-You can now see an avatar on the left side of each tab.
+You can see an avatar on the left side of each tab.
 That avatar indicates who is the owner of that specific tab.

 In this example: Nicholas Piel owns the Google tab, & Inessa Li owns the Surfly tab